Ridvan101/SocialNetworkDB/README.md

 # SocialNetworkDB
-Model of MySQL Relational Database Tailored for Social Networks
+Model of MySQL Relational Database Tailored for Social Network

 ## Description

-This is MYSQL relational database with fields adjusted to needs required for every type of data in the database.
-It also includes functions for automated manipulating of different database inputs and and finding information in different tables.
+This is MYSQL relational database with design customized for Social Network.
+It contains fields adjusted to every type of data in the database.
+Database also includes functions for automated manipulating with different inputs and finding desired information in selected tables.

 ![SocialNetworkDB](https://github.com/Ridvan101/FileManager/blob/master/FileManager.png)